-- 1.1 This part of the Directives provides instructions for the drafting and presentation of OIML publications. - 1.2 The rules of this Basic Publication are intended to ensure that all OIML publications are presented in as uniform a manner as possible. - 1.3 They apply only when they are relevant.
+- 1.1 This Basic Publication provides instructions for the drafting and presentation of OIML publications. - 1.2 The rules of this Basic Publication are intended to ensure that all OIML publications are presented in as uniform a manner as possible. - 1.3 They apply only when they are relevant.